zyzzyva23/Chi-T_v1/README.md

         * show help message and exit
     * -o, --output_directory: OUTPUT_DIRECTORY
         * Directory to store output files
-    * -ip, --id_part_change: ID_PART_CHANGE
-        * Identity parts that should be chimerified (except ID element)
-        * Using this will select sequences containing all identity elements, but not necessarily the wild-type sequence
-        * Input: names of parts separated by a space e.g. tRNA1-7_66-72* tRNA27-31_39-43*
     * -cp, --cluster_parts: CLUSTER_PARTS
         * Number of parts for each part type to cluster
         * Default is 200